Swimming

-Swimming is the self-propulsion of a person through water, or other liquid, usually for recreation, sport, exercise, or survival.
-Locomotion is achieved through coordinated movement of the limbs and the body to achieve hydrodynamic thrust that results in directional motion.
-Humans can hold their breath underwater and undertake rudimentary locomotive swimming within weeks of birth, as a survival response.
+Swimming is the self-propulsion of a person through water, such as saltwater or freshwater environments, usually for recreation, sport, exercise, or survival.
+Swimmers achieve locomotion by coordinating limb and body movements to achieve hydrodynamic thrust that results in directional motion.
+Newborns can instinctively hold their breath underwater and exhibit rudimentary swimming movements as part of a survival reflex.
+Swimming requires endurance, skill and efficient techniques to maximize speed and minimize energy consumption.

+Swimming is a popular activity and competitive sport where certain techniques are deployed to move through water.
+It offers numerous health benefits, such as strengthened cardiovascular health, muscle strength, and increased flexibility.
+It is suitable for people of all ages and fitness levels.

 Swimming is consistently among the top public recreational activities, and in some countries, swimming lessons are a compulsory part of the educational curriculum.
-As a formalized sport, swimming is featured in a range of local, national, and international competitions, including every modern Summer Olympics.
+As a formalized sport, swimming is featured in various local, national, and international competitions, including every modern Summer Olympics.

-Swimming involves repeated motions known as strokes in order to propel the body forward.
-While the front crawl, also known as freestyle, is widely regarded as the fastest out of four primary strokes, other strokes are practiced for special purposes, such as for training.
+Swimming involves repeated motions known as strokes to propel the body forward.
+While the front crawl, also known as freestyle, is widely regarded as the fastest of the four main strokes, other strokes are practiced for special purposes, such as training.

-There are various risks present during swimming, mainly due to it taking place in water.
-Swimmers are at risk of incapacitation due to panic and exhaustion, which may cause death due to drowning.
-Other dangers include getting an infection or contact with hostile aquatic fauna.
-To minimize these risks, most facilities employ a lifeguard to look for signs of distress.
+Swimming comes with many risks, mainly because of the aquatic environment where it takes place.
+For instance, swimmers may find themselves incapacitated by panic and exhaustion, both potential causes of death by drowning.
+Other dangers may arise from exposure to infection or hostile aquatic fauna.
+To minimize such eventualities, most facilities employ a lifeguard to keep alert for any signs of distress.

-Swimmers often wear specialized swimwear, although depending on the culture of the area, some swimmers may also swim nude or wear their day attire.
-In addition to this, a variety of equipment can be used to enhance the swimming experience or performance, including but not limited to the use of swimming goggles, floatation devices, swim fins, and snorkels.
+Swimmers often wear specialized swimwear, although depending on the area's culture, some swimmers may also swim nude or wear their day attire.
+In addition, a variety of equipment can be used to enhance the swimming experience or performance, including but not limited to the use of swimming goggles, floatation devices, swim fins, and snorkels.